 The Group's Capital Investment Plan ("CIP") relates primarily to two categories of capital investment at Dublin airport to reflect the nature of the investment required; core and capacity projects.
 Core projects largely reflect capital expenditure required to maintain existing infrastructure and includes an element of revenue generating commercial projects.
 As a result of the rapid traffic growth experienced in the period 2015 to 2019, there were emerging capacity constraints across specific modules of airport infrastructure.
-Capacity projects will likely be required post COVID-19 to meet future demand in a sustainable manner that does not compromise service quality.
+Capacity projects will likely be required post-COVID-19 to meet future demand in a sustainable manner that does not compromise service quality.
 The Group is currently reassessing the capital plan set out in the 2019 Final Determination with a view to understanding the feasibility of delivery of this plan over the specified timeframe, particularly in light of the ongoing impact of COVID-19.

-As part of the regulatory process to determine the maximum level of Dublin Airport Charges for the 2019 Determination Period, the amount of capital expenditure that the Group proposed to expend at Dublin airport over this period was set at €2.1 billion, of which €1.1 billion was for capacity projects, €0.8bn for core capex and €0.2 billion for HBS.
-CAR's Determination incorporated an allowance for a real, pre-tax return of 4.22% on the Group's regulated asset base, being the relevant asset base for the purposes of Dublin Airport Charges.
+As part of the regulatory process to determine the maximum level of Dublin Airport Charges for the 2019 Determination Period, the amount of capital expenditure that the Group proposed to expend at Dublin airport over this period was set at $\in$ 2.1 billion, of which $\in$ 1.1 billion was for capacity projects, $\in$ 0.8bn for core capex and $\in$ 0.2 billion for HBS.
+The 2019 Final Determination incorporated an allowance for a real, pre-tax return of 4.22% on the Group's regulated asset base, being the relevant asset base for the purposes of Dublin Airport Charges.
 CAR also introduced for the first time a series of eight capital investment-related reprofiling triggers.
 These were designed to allow for a reduction to the maximum annual level of Dublin Airport Charges where a number of specific capital investment projects were not progressed by a designated date.
-These will result in an initial and ongoing reduction to the level of Dublin Airport Charges that could be levied where capital projects had not been delivered as originally anticipated.
-The application of these reprofiling triggers are, however, likely to be reviewed as part of the ongoing assessment of the impact of COVID-19 on the 2019 Final Determination (as noted in the section above headed "Appeal of, and potential Interim Review of, the 2019 Final Determination").
+These will result in an initial and ongoing reduction to the level of Dublin Airport Charges that could be levied where capital projects had not been delivered to timelines originally anticipated.
+The application of these reprofiling triggers are, however, likely to be reviewed as part of the ongoing assessment of the impact of COVID-19 on the 2019 Final Determination (as noted in the section above headed "Appeal of, and potential Interim Review of, the 2019 Final Determination") and were removed from the price cap calculation for 2020 and 2021, as part of the 2020 Interim Review Decision.

 As part of the 2019 Final Determination, CAR also implemented a new process called "StageGate".
 This relates to larger-scale capital expenditure projects and aims to allow further flexibility for design and/or costings to change across the period and to provide airlines with further opportunities to reassess a project should circumstances change.
 The "StageGate" process is managed by an Independent Fund Surveyor, who is appointed and funded by CAR.
-It is anticipated that quarterly "StageGate" meetings will take place to consider updates and changes to projects over the current regulatory price determination period.
+"StageGate" meetings usually take place on a quarterly basis, pending a review of what capital expenditure projects are progressing at the given time.
+The "StageGate" meetings consider updates and changes to projects over the current regulatory price determination period.

-As a result of the significant impacts of COVID-19, daa is undertaking a review of its CIP, daa will engage with any Interim Review that CAR may undertake in relation to its 2019 Final Determination, and this may result in the scale of the CIP and certain reprofiling triggers as well as their associated timelines for delivery and any price cap penalties being adjusted.
+As a result of the significant impacts of COVID-19, daa is undertaking a review of its CIP, daa will engage with any follow-on Interim Review's that CAR may undertake in relation to its 2019 Final Determination, and this may result in the scale of the CIP and certain reprofiling triggers as well as their associated timelines for delivery and any price cap penalties being adjusted.